 Colic is a horrible thing.
 It's awful for baby and just as difficult as a helpless parent.
-While there are not quick, easy solutions, it's best to remember that it's common, not harmful and will pass.
-Feeding experts Tommee Tippee provide some helpful tips on how best to approach dealing with Colic.
+While there are no quick, easy solutions, it's best to remember that it's common, not harmful and will pass.
+Feeding experts Tommee Tippee provide some helpful tips on how best to deal with it.

 First and perhaps most difficult of all, is not to take colic personally.
-It’s not your fault that your baby has colic, even though it may feel that way.
-Colic is a common problem that tends to begin when a baby is a few weeks old, and normally stops by the time they are 6 months.
-Colic is defined as excessive and frequent crying in a baby who is otherwise healthy.
+It’s not your fault that your baby has it, even though it may feel that way.
+Colic is a common problem that tends to begin when a baby is a few weeks old and normally stops by the time they are 6 months.
+It's defined as excessive and frequent crying in a baby who is otherwise healthy.

 If your baby is feeding and gaining weight normally, then these signs may show they have colic.
 If they are struggling to feed or show other symptoms that you’re concerned about, then you should get professional medical advice.